Tymoteusz12/Hangman-Game/README.md

 # Hangman-Game

 ### Message for Motorola:
-At the end of this Readme I added few extra words about my motivations for programming.
+At the end of this Readme I added few extra words about what motivates me in my programing journey.
 This repository is going to be public until 12.11.

 # Very simple Hangman Game.

 After game starts, program will draw random capital city from given txt file.
 Your task is to guess the city!
 You have 5 lives.
 At the beginning, every letter of drawn city will be displayed as single underscore.
-You can either enter whole city - but if you miss, you will lose 2 lives, or enter single letter.
-Miss of single letter will result in lose of 1 live.
+You can either enter whole city - but if you miss, you will lose 2 lives, or enter single letter - but miss of single letter will result in lose of 1 live.
 If you hit - underscore/s will be replaced with the corresponding letter/s of the city.

 If you win - your score will be saved in the table of glory!
 You can save your score in High scores table file and display it before game starts or after you win/lose.